dariemcarlosdev/eHandbookApp/README.md

 # eHandbookApp
-This is a repository for eHandbook App.
+This is Staging Branch for eHandbook App.
 A webapp for managing files on the web, acting as a file repository.